cataseven/Switch-and-Timer-Bar-Card/README.md

 ![image1](images/simple1.png)

-*(Note: This is an example image.
-You should add a screenshot of your own card here.)*

 ## ✨ Features

 - **Switch and Timer Control:** Turn a switch on/off and start/stop the associated timer from a single interface.